25 of the Best Irish Comedians: The Irish Humour

 2. Dermot Morgan

-A sit-com parodying priests and Irish life in general, Father Ted was not only hilarious but also ahead of its time, depicting the priests as morally dubious and often self serving characters.
-The rest of the community were typical Irish stereotypes of rural Ireland portrayed to the extreme; hilariously absurd, yet somehow relatable.
+Father Ted was a sitcom parodying priests and Irish life in general.
+It was not only hilarious but also ahead of its time, depicting the priests as morally dubious and often self-serving characters.
+The rest of the community were typical stereotypes of people from rural Ireland portrayed to the extreme; hilariously absurd, yet somehow relatable.

 1. Brendan Grace